 The primary goals are to alleviate acute bleeding and to prevent further bleeding.
 In the acute setting, these goals are best accomplished with variceal banding or sclerotherapy, often requiring several sessions to obliterate the varices.
-This has a success rate of 95% for the acute bleed.
+This has a success rate of 95% for controlling an acute bleed.

 Octreotide infusion has also been used in acute bleeding, with control of the acute bleed in 85% of patients.
 The rate of recurrent bleeding with this approach is 16-28%.